-\cdot Check the school website (www.bfacademy.org) at least weekly for updated information

-·Check Gradelink (www.gradelink.com) frequently to stay apprised of your student's grades

-- $\cdot\,\text{Read}$ BFA emails and communication updates

-- · Check your student's planner daily

-- · Check class websites at least weekly
+- · Check the school website (at least weekly for updated information) - · Check Gradelink (frequently to stay apprised of your student's grades - · Read BFA emails and communication updates - · Check your student's planner daily - · Check class websites at least weekly

 Treat our faculty and staff with respect - This includes during school events, in emails and telephone conversations, as well as in the classrooms during and outside of school hours.
-Our students are held to a high standard in this regard and they truly need to see this modeled by all adults in their lives.
+Our students are held to a high standard in this regard, and they truly need to see this modeled by all adults in their lives.

 Respect our learning community - Enrolling your student at BFA indicates your commitment to supporting and respecting the rules outlined in this handbook.

-Cooperative relationships provide the win-win support that all of our students need to be able to focus on their education.
+Cooperative relationships provide the win-win support that all our students need to be able to focus on their education.